blacklightpy/vaultofknowledge/🤠 Personal/Project Ideas/Blacklight OS.md

 	- [ ] Headless Installation (Choose this if you would like to install a custom Wayland compositor)

 You can install these additional components later from settings.

+# Additional System Changes
+## GNU Automake Installations
+WARNING: This Makefile makes use of the /usr/lib directories.
+But Blacklight OS stores libraries in /Libraries.
+Do you want to edit the paths in the Makefile?

+Without Setting proper locations for libraries in the Makefile,

+### Settings Options
+- [ ] Suppress warnings for these issues (dangerous)
+-